hkust-smartcar/tutorials/hardware/02 soldering.md

 ![](https://github.com/hkust-smartcar/tutorials/raw/master/hardware/img/beautiful_woman_soldering.jpg)

-If you did your soldering job like this beautiful woman, your hand will have a serious burn injury.
+If you did your soldering job like this beautiful woman, your hand will have a serious burn injury, because the metal part of the soldering iron handle has a very high temperature when the soldering iron is on.

 So **DON'T** be stupid.